 - 12. Water resources availability and demand: The water resources of Kenya are consistently affected by increasing demand, due to increasing population, industrialisation and changing lifestyles.
-To this end, Kenya has been described as a water-scarce country26, with rapidly dropping fresh water availability27.
-In 1992, the per capita water availability was about 647 m3.
-Due to increasing population, this had dropped to 534 m3per capita by 2011 and is projected to decline to 235 m3 by 202528, meaning the country will be severely water stressed.
+To this end, Kenya has been described as a water-scarce country, with rapidly dropping fresh water availability.
+In 1992, the per capita water availability was about 647 m.
+Due to increasing population, this had dropped to 534 mper capita by 2011 and is projected to decline to 235 m by 2025, meaning the country will be severely water stressed.
 Meanwhile, the demand for water supplies and services continues to grow.
-The total water demand for domestic, industrial irrigation, livestock, wildlife and inland fisheries will increase from 3,218 million m3/year in 2010 to 21,468 million m3/year in 2030 and growing to 23,141 million m3/year in 2050.
+The total water demand for domestic, industrial irrigation, livestock, wildlife and inland fisheries will increase from 3,218 million m/year in 2010 to 21,468 million m/year in 2030 and growing to 23,141 million m/year in 2050.
 Generally, current developed water infrastructure in the country is often inadequate across all services, including for industrial, commercial, domestic as well as for irrigation, livestock and wildlife use.
-In addition, excessive abstraction of surface and groundwater, cultivation of water catchment areas, thus causing soil erosion. have increased pollution of water sources, by increasing the eutrophication and siltation of lakes, dams and pans and pollution from toxic chemicals, including agricultural pesticides and heavy metals.
+In addition, excessive abstraction of surface and groundwater, cultivation of water catchment areas, thus causing soil erosion, have increased pollution of water sources, by increasing the eutrophication and siltation of lakes, dams and pans and pollution from toxic chemicals, including agricultural pesticides and heavy metals.
 Thus, the increasing demand for water will continue to intensify competition among users and uses.
 Meeting the growing demand for water faces major challenges particularly due to rapid urbanisation and changing lifestyles. - 13.
 Land Degradation: Land degradation has many definitions, but in the context of this project, is defined as "The reduction in the capacity of the land to provide ecosystem goods and services and assure its functions over a period of time for its beneficiaries."
-29 Land degradation is increasing in many areas of Kenya in both severity and extent, with over 20% of all cultivated areas, 30% of forests, and 10% of grasslands being subjected to degradation30.
-The main causes of land degradation include; population pressure requiring to grow more food, leading to opening up more land for cultivation with attendant destruction of natural vegetation as well as other activities such as poor farming practises (failure to use inputs, over-grazing), poorly planned infrastructure developments, and generally unsustainable over-exploitation of natural resources.
+29 Land degradation is increasing in many areas of Kenya in both severity and extent, with over 20% of all cultivated areas, 30% of forests, and 10% of grasslands being subjected to degradation.
+The main causes of land degradation include; population pressure requiring to grow more food, leading to opening up more land for cultivation with attendant destruction of natural vegetation as well as other activities such as poor farming practises (failure to use inputs, over-grazing), poorly planned infrastructure developments, and generally unsustainable overexploitation of natural resources.
 Unfortunately, the areas which experience the highest degradation risk coincide with the most productive areas in the country.
-These areas also continue to experience increased fragmentation and deforestation due to increasing pressure for new cultivation and grazing lands as well as for settlement.
+These areas also green economy A country is considered water scarce if the total per capita water availability is less than 1,000 m.
+It is water stressed if the values is below 500 m.

-24 NEMA (2011).
+&lt;sup>24 NEMA (2011).
 State of the Environment and Outlook Report for Kenya 2010.
-National Environment Management Authority (NEMA), Nairobi green economy 26 A country is considered water scarce if the total per capita water availability is less than 1,000 m3.
-It is water stressed if the values is below 500 m3.
+National Environment Management Authority (NEMA), Nairobi

-25 Republic of Kenya, (2012) Report of the high - level national dialogue on Kenya water towers, forests and
+&lt;sup>25 Republic of Kenya, (2012) Report of the high - level national dialogue on Kenya water towers, forests and

-27 Recent discoveries of huge groundwater reserves means that there is need to revise these figures.
+&lt;sup>27 Recent discoveries of huge groundwater reserves means that there is need to revise these figures.

-28 www.informaworld.com/smpp/content~db=all~content=a917971133
+&lt;sup>28 www.informaworld.com/smpp/content~db=all~content=a917971133 continue to experience increased fragmentation and deforestation due to increasing pressure for new cultivation and grazing lands as well as for settlement.

-29 FAO 2011.
+&lt;sup>29 FAO 2011.
 Manual for Local Level Assessment of Land Degradation and Sustainable Land Management.
 Food and Agriculture Organization of the United Nations.
 Rome.

-30 Muchena, F. N. (2008).
+&lt;sup>30 Muchena, F. N. (2008).
 "Indicators for Sustainable Land Management in Kenya's Context".
 GEF Land Degradation Focal Area Indicators, ETC-East Africa.
 Nairobi, Kenya.